 Staffing agencies can bring in a wider variety of candidates, and they have the teams to vet these candidates thoroughly.
 This advantage speeds up the hiring process and allows your company to focus on more important business ventures.

-If your company chooses to use a staffing agency, you should establish that the direct hire process aligns with the company’s needs.
+If your company chooses to use a staffing agency, you should establish that the direct-hire process aligns with the company's needs.
 Otherwise, you may find a constant influx of unsuitable candidates, slowing the hiring process.

 While an outside agency can speed up the process, this still does not lower the cost of directly hiring a new developer.
-With many new hires, the company must provide them more than just a competitive salary.
+With many new hires, the company must provide them with more than just a competitive salary.

 Your company may also need to pay for a relocation package, additional training, and any other incentives or bonuses to join the company.

 Bringing in several members to form a new team will raise operational costs, whether creating more space, purchasing equipment, or allocating insurance.